vapor-ware/synse-server/proposals/v3/server.md

 Plugin health is only computed on active plugins.
 The [`/plugin/health`](api.md#plugin-health) endpoint provides information on number of active vs. inactive plugins for the consumer to use, should they wish to include that as a health condition.

+### Default Plugin Path
+Early in v2 development, the default plugin path was chosen to be `/etc/synse/procs`.

+Semantically, this does not make as much sense any more since plugins are their own separate entities and not separate processes within the Synse Server container.

+In v3, this path will change to `/etc/synse/plugin`.

 ### Logging
 Logging in Synse Server is not terrible, but it is inconsistent between different regions